cbeley/GoogleTakeoutLocationHistoryParser/README.md

       specific route, so it may not be desirable from a privacy stand-point as well.

+  -t, --include-timestamps
+      Adds timestamps to each point and line in your output.
+      The time at which you start moving or arrive at a point will be used.

+      By default, this is disabled.

+      If you need the ending time, you can add "duration" to "--metadata".

+  -m, --metadata <metadata...>
+      Allows you to include certain extra metadata that Google generates.
+In KML files, these values will be available under "ExtendedData" and in geoJSON files under "properties".

+      Available metadata:
+       * placeId: The Google place ID.
+       * activityType: The type of activity associated with a line segment.
+       * durationInMS: How long you were at a particular location/point or how long you spent traversing a line segment/doing an activity.
+       * address: A textual representation of the full address of a location/point.

+      The value of activityType will be: WALKING, STILL, IN_PASSENGER_VEHICLE, CYCLING, IN_TRAIN, RUNNING, MOTORCYCLING, IN_BUS, IN_TRAM, IN_FERRY, IN_SUBWAY,
+      SAILING, SKIING, FLYING, or IN_VEHICLE.
+   (default: [])
   -V, --version                      output the version number -h, --help                         display help for command
 ```